Tzachc/Tic-Tac-Toe-Artificial-intelligence-VS-Machine-learning/README.md

 ![image](https://user-images.githubusercontent.com/57837594/157890557-97f231d5-77ec-4095-bb41-61c1a2f8da20.png)
 <br />
+So in this example we can see the improvements in the result when the data is too small against big data.

 For more info and results please check my code and my presentation attached.
 ## Tic Tac Toe prediction:
 simple uses of Machine learning algorithms to check the accuracy of ML algorithms to predict the winner of finished tic-tac-toe game boards.